Cambridge District Scout Archive

 The first four patrol names on Brownsea Island were: Bull, Curlew, Raven, Wolf.

 No District wide list of patrol names has been found.
 Much of the following observations are taken from the lists of Guides, Rangers, Scouts and Senior Scout patrols competing in the ‘???
 Query’ trophy and other Patrol competitions..
 (This is the title of the competition not a residual note to the compiler.)
-The patrols quoted are examples of the range.
+The patrols quoted in the body of the work are examples of the rang.
+A full list of badges available can be found at the bottom of the page and this is being updated as new sources name patrols.
+Many of the names used in Cambridge without official badges are also recorded.

 From the 1911 Scouting for Boys BP wrote ‘It is a good plan to choose only birds and animals in your district’.
 Thus we find in 1911

-- Kangaroo patrol 1st Cambridge which did appear in the emblems (below)
+- Kangaroo patrol in the 1st Cambridge, which did appear in the emblems (below)

 C. 1920 ‘Then as woodcraft ideas spread we gave up exotic patrol names and used those of native birds and spread whose calls would be “natural”, we thought, so Lions became Owls; Wolves became Pewits and the rattlesnake call (“rattle a pebble in a potted meat tin”) vanished in-to history.’
 WTT Archaeology 1978